CompuTec/computec-docs/docs/appengine/developers-guide/rest-odata-api/error-codes.md

     }
     ```

+- **HTTP/1.1 404 Not Found** - endpoint not found.
+This error indicates that the requested endpoint is missing or incorrect.

 - **HTTP/1.1 500 Internal Server Error** - any other error.
 Details of problem are provided in the error message.
-The message aligns with those found in the SAP Business One Client.
+The message aligns with those found in the SAP Business One Client with CompuTec ProcessForce extension running.

     Error Message: